void4/crynuino/README.md

 # Crynuino

-Takes fast screenshots and sents them as bytes via serial connection to your Arduino
+Takes fast screenshots and sends them as bytes via serial connection to your Arduino